ricallinson/php-require/README.md

 private to `circle.php`.
 However, as in this example, if you are using an anonymous function you will still have to use the `use()` keyword to import the variables into the function scope.

-Any class or function declared in a module will be globally assessable.
+__WARNING:__ Any class or function declared in a module will be globally assessable.
+As in the example it is recommended for you to use a `namespace` to isolate any classes or functions defined in the module.

 The module system is implemented in the `$require("php-require")` module.

 ## File Modules

-If the exact filename is not found, then node will attempt to load the required filename with the added extension of `.php`.
+If the exact filename is not found, then __php-require__ will attempt to load the required filename with the added extension of `.php`.

 A module prefixed with `'/'` is an absolute path to the file.
 For